johndatserakis/koa-react-notes-web/README.md

 # App.js

 Here's where a chunk of the app takes place.
 The routes are declared in the render function.
 You'll also notice a few routes only allow entry if the user is logged in.
 That can be useful if you're trying to protect some routes - like we are here with `Dashboard`, `CreateNote`, and `EditNote`.
+Also you'll find some code that handles the initial page load.
+In some cases, you'll want to load data there, but in this case, I only want to load the user's notes if the load happens on the `Dashboard` page.

 # More

 There's a bunch more in the app:

 - `Storybook` support because a lot of times I like to create my components independently from the actual app.
-- Fully built in `TypeScript` which hopefully helps others who are looking for a working example of some things.
 - `Craco` integration so we can stretch our legs a bit without having to eject from `create-react-app`.
-- `netlify.toml` support - you can take a look at how I serve the site on `Netlify`.
+- `netlify.toml` support - you can take a look at how I serve the site on `Netlify` - very simple, and includes a rewrite for the `API` call.
 - `Formik` integration, plus lots of input components that work directly with `Formik` - of course fully written in `TypeScript` and `Functional Components`.
 - Plus more, as I set this up like a real app I'd use in production.
+- `Google Analytics` integration with helper functions for triggering events - I set those triggers to run on actions like signup, login, creating a note, stuff like that.

 Let me know if there's anything you'd like me to expand on as far as why I chose to use it in the app, glad to explain further.